steve1281/cppluasdl_udemy/README.md

 ## setting up on Windows Visual Studio.

 ```
-I am not sure I want to bother with this?

 Start with installing Visual Studio.
 (I already use 17 for unity and what not, so done.)

-...
 Not sure what to say here.
-It took a long time to add all the header files and library files, but its
+It took a long time to add all the header
-a fairly straight ofrward process - project - properties etc etc. There are some nice things about using a IDE,
+files and library files, but it is a fairly straight forward process - project - properties etc.
+There are some nice things about using a IDE, like debugging and such,
-like debugging and such, so maybe we will revisit later....
+so maybe we will revisit later.

+@todo: clean up notes for Windows installation.

 ```

 ## The Game Loop